usnistgov/SDNist/README.md

    (venv) c:\\sdnist-project> python -m sdnist.report toy_synthetic_data/syn_national.csv NATIONAL
    ```

-7. A synthetic dataset can be a .csv or a parquet file, and the path of this file is required
+7. A deidentified dataset can be a .csv or a parquet file, and the path of this file is required
 by the sdnist.report package to generate a data quality report.

 ## Download Data Manually